 There’s so much to ski and do with SkiBig3.
-December is prime time to visit with your family, with plenty stay busy on and off the slopes.
+December is prime time to visit with your family, with plenty to keep busy on and off the slopes.

 From free activities, unique performances, and the chance to connect and unwind, this winter month hosts several opportunities for family members of all ages to enjoy.
 And, as the holiday season kicks into full-gear you’ll find Santa on the slopes and lots of family-friendly on-mountain activities at Banff Sunshine, Lake Louise Ski Resort and Mt Norquay.

-Christmas in the Courtyard – The local hub of Banff gets Christmas-fied on Saturday, December 2nd.
+Christmas in the Courtyard – The local hub of Banff gets Christmas-fied on Saturday, December 8th.
 Join the community in the Bison Courtyard for complimentary hot chocolate, a s’more making station, Christmas carolers, a visit from Santa, and a pop-up holiday market, and more!

-Christmas at the Banff Gondola – On Saturdays and Sundays from November 18th to January 7th, enjoy a mountaintop Christmas at the Banff Gondola.
+Christmas at the Banff Gondola – On Saturdays and Sundays from November 18th to December 17th, enjoy a mountaintop Christmas at the Banff Gondola.
 Visit before noon and kids go free!
 It’s a full-on Christmas mountaintop frenzy, with activities to delight all the senses – cookie decorating, a Christmas treasure hunt, a Disney Christmas film, and more!

 Tis the season for festive tales and enjoyment of the finer things in life.
-From live comedy to Indigenous storytelling, here are a few we think you and yours might enjoy:
+From live comedy to Indigenous storytelling, here are a few performances sure to delight you and yours this holiday season.

 The Nutcracker – The Bolshoi Ballet at artsPlace Canmore – This holiday tradition brings two hours of enchantment and magic for the whole family.
 The Nutcracker remains a classic treasure not to be missed, and is just a short drive from Banff!
 December 23rd from 10:55 am – 3:55 pm.
 This is a screening of the live performance from the Bolshoi Theatre in Moscow, Russia.

-Christmas Choir by the Bow Valley Chorus, at Banff Ave.
-Square – Bring yourself back to the roots of the holiday with some good ole fashioned Christmas cheer.
-December 1st, 8th, and 22nd from 7-8pm.
-Or enjoy their concert performances December 16th and 17th.
+Christmas Choir by the Bow Valley Chorus – Bring yourself back to the roots of the holiday with some good ole fashioned Christmas cheer, and enjoy their concert performances December 16th and 17th in Banff and Canmore.

 Ski Spree by Eddie Hunter.
 Courtesy of the Whyte Museum of the Canadian Rockies.

 Recuperate Your Mind and Body – A visit the Banff Upper Hot Springs allows you to treat your muscles while immersing in the natural thermal waters straight out of Sulphur Mountain, all while soaking in stunning and unobstructed views of the Rundle mountain range.
 A visit first thing in the morning is sure to energize you for the day.
-Complimentary entry is included when you purchase a SkiBig3 Lift Ticket for three or more days.

-Let Nature Fill Your Soul – Whether on or off the resorts, the breathtaking beauty of Banff National Park is everywhere.
-Take a skate on Lake Louise, stargaze from the top of a mountain, or simply embrace around a bonfire (the Banff High School skating rink and many hotels in town will have them lit nightly).
+Let Nature Fill Your Soul – Whether on or off the resorts, the breathtaking beauty of Banff National Park is all around you.
+Take a skate on Lake Louise, stargaze from the top of Tunnel Mountain, or simply embrace with holiday cheer around a bonfire (the Banff High School skating rink and many hotels in town will have them lit nightly).